Zack526/OOD-project/README.md

 	Decorator – Manush
 I used Decorator for Manush because every Manush at least traditional ones (there is a cheese one but its not as good) have a base of zaatar that is fine on its own but is better with tomatoes or onions.
 It ended up fitting the need well and worked pretty well.

+Running the code and sample full menu
+Frist compile the main program LebaneseFood and then run it